-In order to prevent any data loss, the database character set should be UTF8.
-Other than this, there is no other setup required for the Unicode support.
+To prevent any data loss, the database character set should be UTF8.
+Other than this, there is no other setup required for Unicode support.

-Database Setup You must ensure that the Oracle database is configured to store the data in the UTF8 character set.
+Database Setup You must ensure that the Oracle Database is configured to store the data in the UTF8 character set.
 The character set configuration is typically specified during database creation.
-To check the character set setting of your database, execute the following query in SQLPlus:
+To check the character set setting of your database, execute the following query in SQL\Plus:

 '''

-SQL> SELECT parameter, value FROM nls database parameters
+SQL> SELECT parameter, value FROM nls_database_parameters

-WHERE parameter = 'NLS CHARACTERSET';
+WHERE parameter = 'NLS_CHARACTERSET';

 '''